-- (1) FOR [ ] WITHHOLD VOTE [ ] To elect Robert L. Berner III, Denise Dickins and Gary L. Tapella as Common stock directors until the annual meeting of shareholders in 2008 or until their successors are duly elected and qualified, except vote withheld from the following nominee(s) \\\\\\ (if any). - (2) FOR [ ] AGAINST ( ) WITHHOLD VOTE [ ] the proposal to approve, adopt and ratify amendments to the Company's Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan to increase the amount of shares of Common Stock of the Company reserved for issuance from 900,000 to 1,000,000 shares; and - (3) In their discretion, on any other matters which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.
+- (1) FOR [] WITHHOLD VOTE [] To elect Robert L. Berner III, Denise Dickins and Gary L. Tapella as Common stock directors until the annual meeting of shareholders in 2009 or until their successors are duly elected and qualified, except vote withheld from the following nominee(s) (if any). - (2) In their discretion, on any other matters which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.